hasura/graphql-engine/manual/tutorial/2-hasura-project.rst

 hasura.yaml
 ^^^^^^^^^^^

 This file contains some metadata about the project, namely a name, description, repoUrl, keywords and some media data.
 Also contains `platformVersion` which says which Hasura platform version is compatible with this project.
+It is kind of like a
+``requirements.txt`` or a ``package.json`` file you would find in ``python`` & ``nodejs`` apps respectively, and is not a file you have to worry about much during your day to day development effort.

 .. code-block:: yaml